e-ed/OS-Scheduler-Simulation/README.md

 (they can span multiple lines as well)

 ## taskResults.txt
-Text file where the total running time for each task is saved.
+Text file where the total running time for each task is saved after execution is done.

 Example: